BNasmith/PTForsyth/PTFWorkofChrist.md

 Christ and Him crucified, that is the historic fact.
-But what do I mean when I say Christ and Him crucified ?
+But what do I mean when I say Christ and Him crucified?
 Does it mean that a certain personality lived who was recognised in history as Jesus Christ, and that He came by His end by crucifixion?
 That in itself is worthless for religious purposes.
-It is useful enough if you are writing history ; but for religion historical fact must have interpretation, and the whole of Christianity depends upon the interpretation that is put upon such facts.
+It is useful enough if you are writing history; but for religion historical fact must have interpretation, and the whole of Christianity depends upon the interpretation that is put upon such facts.
 You will find